राम

 वेदशास्त्रपुराण श्रुतीचें वचन | एक नारायण सार जप || १ ||

-The Vedas, Shastras, Puranas, the word of the Shruti - the essence of all: chant Narayana.
+The Vedas, Shastras, Puranas, the word of the Shruti: the essence of them all is to chant Narayana.

 Dnyaneshwar opens this abhanga by naming every ocean of sacred knowledge the tradition possesses: the Vedas, the Shastras, the Puranas, the testimony of the seers.
 He piles them up in a single breath.
 And then, in the next line, he distills all of it into two words: chant Narayana.
 The entire library of Hindu civilization, millennia of human inquiry, thousands of years of composition, yields one clear residue.
 Not a philosophy.
 Not a doctrine.
 A Name on the tongue.